 List of victims of motor neuron diseases features Mao Zedong, Lou Gehrig and more.

-These notable motor neuron disease deaths include modern and past famous men and women, from politicians to religious leaders to writers.
+This list answers the questions, "Which celebrities have died from motor neuron disease?" and "Which famous people died due to motor neuron disease?"These notable motor neuron disease deaths include modern and past famous men and women, from politicians to religious leaders to writers.
 Everyone on this list has has motor neuron disease as a cause of death somewhere in their public records, even if it was just one contributing factor for their death.

 Age: Dec. at 83 (1893-1976)

-Birthplace: Shaoshan, China
+Birthplace: China, Shaoshan, Eurasia